Ian0526/Kick/README.md

 # Kick

 Thunderstore deleted this mod, so here it is for those who know how to manually install it with/or without their terrible, ad-filled UI.

+**The .dll is not available to download.
+If you're able to build this yourself, you're probably thoughtful enough not to use it for malicious intent.
+If you really need it and have no idea how to build it, add me on Discord @readthisibad.**

 Disclaimer: I know semiwork is working on a kick feature, but this will suffice until then.